 Server Internetworking configures and manages various SIP call server specific capabilities such as call hold and T.38.
-Navigate to Global Profiles > Server Interworking and click on Add Profile (Not Shown).
+Navigate to Global Profiles Server Interworking and click on Add Profile (Not Shown).

-- Enter a profile name such as SM3_CS and click Next (Not Shown)

-- Check Hold Support= RFC2543

-- Check Delayed SDP Handling

-- Check T.38 Support

-- All other options on the General Tab can be left at default
+- Enter profile name such as SM3_CS and click Next (Not Shown) - Check Hold Support= RFC3264 - Check T.38 Support - All other options on the General Tab can be left at default